pub struct Timer { /* private fields */ }Expand description

 When the timer is advanced by reading from a time source, the

-method should generally be used to drive the timer.
+Timer::advance method should generally be used to drive the timer.
 Prior

-, the time source is read to determine the
+to calling Timer::advance, the time source is read to determine the

-duration that has elapsed since the last time Timer::advance
+duration that has elapsed since the last time Timer::advance was called,

-and that duration is provided when calling advance
+and that duration is provided when calling advance.

 This should occur periodically as part of a runtime loop (as discussed in